 To effectively navigate this first stage, new programmers should:

-• Set realistic expectations for their development and understand that true expertise takes time and exposure to a variety of programming challenges.
+- Set realistic expectations for their development and understand that true expertise takes time and exposure to various programming challenges.

 Stage 2: The Valley of Despair